Looking for an Amtico Alternative? 5 LVT Ranges Worth Considering

 The honest way to decide is to see them in person.
 Photography flattens texture and distorts colour — and LVT is a product where the surface texture is half the quality signal.
 Order samples, put them on the floor of the actual room in daylight and artificial light, and walk on them barefoot and in shoes.

 If you’re still not sure after samples, the quickest way to settle it is a showroom visit.
-We display all four ranges next to Amtico First, Spacia, Form, Signature and Click Smart so you can do the direct comparison in one visit.
+We display all five ranges next to Amtico First, Spacia, Form, Signature and Click Smart so you can do the direct comparison in one visit.
 Our Altrincham showroom is open 24/7 — no appointment, no sales pressure.
+Our where to buy Amtico in Altrincham guide covers the local picture if you end up going Amtico, and our where to buy Alva in Altrincham guide covers the same for Alva.

 When Amtico Is Actually the Right Answer